KittyGiraudel/site/_posts/2013-11-06-how-i-learnt-to-like-bootstrap.md

 So when I started working on this project, the project manager basically told me I would be the only one to deal with the front end which sounded great to me because other developers were mostly back-end devs.

-<blockquote class="pull-quote--right">Hugo, we'll use Bootstrap.
-NOOOOOO!</blockquote>
+> Hugo, we'll use Bootstrap.
+> — NOOOOOO!

 And then he told me what I didn't want to hear: *"we will use Twitter Bootstrap"* and I was like *"NOOOO!!"*.